-In this tutorial we will demonstrate how a WordPress search widget (or any basic text input search form) can be directed to a facet search results page, without using a Search facet in the search form.
+In this tutorial, we will demonstrate how a WordPress search widget (or any basic text input search form) can be redirected to a facet search results page, without using a Search facet in the search form.
 This makes it possible to include a simple search box in your header, navigation, or sidebar throughout your site, without loading FacetWP on every page.

 FacetWP -> Settings -> Import / Export -> Import